MarekMatyas/Infrastructure-as-Code-IaC-/README.md

 [Linux commands for installing dependencies](https://github.com/MarekMatyas/tech201_virtualization)

-We also need to make sure we configure the `mongod.conf` file using `sudo nano /etc/mongod.conf` and set the bindIP to `0.0.0.0`.
+We also need to make sure we configure the `mongodb.conf` file using `sudo nano /etc/mongodb.conf` and set the bindIP to `0.0.0.0`.

 After that we will need to `restart` and `enable` mongod.